StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 - `space-around`: lines evenly distributed with equal space around each line
 - `stretch` (default): lines stretch to take up the remaining space

 ## Properties for the Flex Items

+The direct child elements of a flex container automatically becomes flexible (flex) items.

+The flex item properties are:

+- `order`
+- `flex-grow`
+- `flex-shrink`
+- `flex-basis`
+- `flex`
+- `align-self`

 ### order

+The `order` property specifies the order of the flex items.

 ![alt](figures/flex-order.svg)

 By default, flex items are laid out in the source order.
 However, the order property controls the order in which they appear in the flex container.
+The first flex item in the code does not have to appear as the first item in the layout.

 ``` css
 #item {